 New users often see cloud services as sources of insecurity.
 The reason may derive from the cloud commissioning process.
 When purchasing SaaS services, vendors and clients share security responsibility.
 Clients must trust cloud providers to minimize code flaws and deliver security features.

 Most providers are security-aware and design products with safeguards in mind.
-But companies may still be wary of making the change during their first transition to the cloud.
+However, companies may still be wary of making the change during their first transition to the cloud.

 Legacy applications